-Keep in mind that the VPN kill switch is a VPN feature available in VPN apps, not a VPN component, that’s why you need to make sure you enable it first.
+Keep in mind that the VPN kill switch is a VPN feature available in VPN apps, not a VPN component; that’s why you need to make sure you enable it first.

 When will the VPN kill switch activate?

-In order to activate, the kill switch feature needs to be enabled.
+To activate, the kill switch feature needs to be enabled.
 Yes, I am obsessively repeating it because it’s an important thing you should not forget.

-Sooooo, after you make sure Kill Switch VPN is enabled, it can activate in cases like:
+So, after you make sure Kill Switch VPN is enabled, it can activate in cases like:

 - Kill Switch can also sense if you’re experiencing a poor connection and activate its function before you end up exposed.